HITECHCRIME/HC_SG223_Circles/README.md

 for wishes that won't be fulfilled

 salt it out
-salt it out before other rituals
+sort it out, damn rituals

 get to the crib all wrong
 get to the crib all wrong yeah